ISRC, ICPN, ISNI: External IDs and product codes

 We attach at least one unique alphanumeric identifier to every musical entity in our database.
 These include our own Luminate IDs, industry-standard codes like ISRC and ISNI, platform/provider IDs and codes from various music databases.

 Luminate compiles as many external IDs as we can verify for each musical asset in our database.
-Use ID Search to look up entries in CONNECT by any valid ID.
+Use ID Search to look up items by any valid ID.

-Assigning standard identifiers to artists, recordings and products is crucial for several reasons.
+Assigning standard identifiers to artists, recordings and products is crucial.

 Uniqueness